Skip to content

 slow-timeout = { period = "60s", terminate-after = 5, grace-period = "0s" }

-0.9.61 The slow-timeout.grace-period setting is also applied to terminations due to Ctrl-C or other signals.
+0.9.61 For terminations due to Ctrl-C or other signals, the slow-timeout.grace-period setting is applied.
 With older versions, nextest always waits 10 seconds before sending SIGKILL.

 Termination on Windows

 On Windows, nextest terminates the test immediately in a manner akin to SIGKILL.
-(On Windows, nextest uses job objects to kill the test process and all its descendants.)
-The slow-timeout.grace-period configuration setting is ignored.
+(Nextest uses Windows job objects to kill the test process and all its descendants.)
+For termination due to timeouts, the slow-timeout.grace-period configuration setting is ignored.

 Per-test settings